SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 My name is jeffery, and I am a dog!
 %%I like to chew on socks and play in the grass. %%
+I have a wondeful family of 5! they alway make me wonderful food, and sometimes I can eat some of their food. they love to eat chochlate, but they never let me have any!